LionelDraghi/ArchiCheck/docs/rules.md

 Environnement packages
 ----------------------

-Some packages are used everywhere in your application, and you don't wan to be flooded by useless warning.
+Some packages are used everywhere in your application, and you don't want to be flooded by useless warnings.

 Use the `allowed` syntax :
 ```